 Don’t have an Instant Pot?
 Never fear, because your trusty ol’ Crock Pot is also great for making hard boiled eggs.
 Pro tip: you do need a little water for this one.

 Looking for another way to make hard boiled eggs?
 This oven method is a crowd favorite because it’s so easy.
 Just cook the eggs for 30 minutes (with no water) and then pop them into an ice bath.

 9. Soft Boiled Eggs

 If you’ve ever gone out for ramen and wondered how the chef could possibly make such a delicious jammy soft boiled egg, this recipe for you.
+Another method is to bring water to a boil and add the eggs for five to six minutes before submerging the eggs in an ice bath.
 Once you master this, you can add these tasty treasures to anything you want: toast, salads, and yes, ramen.